friends-of-freeswitch/switchio/docs/callgen.rst

 Call generation and stress testing
 ----------------------------------
-Switchy enables you to drive multiple *FreeSWITCH* processes as a call generator cluster.
+Switchy contains a built in auto-dialer which enables you to drive multiple *FreeSWITCH* processes as a call generator cluster.

 Once you have a set of slave servers :ref:`deployed <fsconfig>`, have started :program:`FreeSWITCH` processes on each slave **and**